tisabe/jraph_MPEU/README.md

 To do this first run datapuller.py, you may have to make a directory "aflow".
 Then run datahandler.py to convert the raw data from the pull into graphs.

-To train a model run model.py, this defaults to the QM9 dataset, but does not automatically pull it.
+To train a model run main.py, this defaults to the QM9 dataset, but does not automatically pull it.
+You have to specify config directory, where parameters are pulled and working directory, where results are stored.

+The config directory can be one of the two files in configs.

+Hardware:
+Only validated on NVIDIA Quadro RTX 4000 with 8GB of VRAM.
+Quadro P400 with 2GB of VRAM runs out of memory.